 Download: Tet for Android (Free)

-The app received an update that now allows you to team up with friends, and your trees will only grow if everyone has the app running and doesn’t get distracted.
+The app also allows you to team up with friends, and your trees will only grow if everyone has the app running and doesn’t get distracted.

 Which means if you’re on your phone, everyone else’s tree will be stunted.
 That’s peer pressure for you.